GGMotion: Group Graph Dynamics-Kinematics Networks for Human Motion Prediction: Experiment

 \subsection{Baselines}

 We compare our method with the state-of-the-art approaches on the benchmark datasets.
 The MPJPE is evaluated on the entire test set in a 3D coordinate space to provide a more credible and comprehensive reflection of model performance.
 The compared methods include Res-sup~\cite{RES-GRU}, Traj-GCN~\cite{TrajGCN}, DMGNN~\cite{DMGCN}, MSRGCN~\cite{MSRGCN}, STSGCN~\cite{STSGCN}, siMLPe~\cite{simlp}, PGBIG~\cite{PGBIGGCN}, SPGSN~\cite{SPGSNGCN}, EqMotion~\cite{Eqmotion}, DPnet~\cite{DPNet}, and KSOF~\cite{KSOFGCN}.
 Res-sup~\cite{RES-GRU} is a classical RNN-based method that enhances performance through residual connections.
 DMGNN~\cite{DMGCN} and MSRGCN~\cite{MSRGCN} abstract the body topology at multiple scales to capture richer spatial information.
 EqMotion~\cite{Eqmotion} employs an equivariant graph neural network with invariant interaction reasoning to learn the motion features of each node.
+DPnet~\cite{DPNet} proposes a dynamic pattern-based collaborative modeling approach to capture joint dynamic information.
 In addition to GCN, STSGCN~\cite{STSGCN} and KSOF~\cite{KSOFGCN} incorporate the Temporal Convolutional Network (TCN) to capture temporal dependencies.
 For a fair comparison, we either use their publicly available pre-trained models or re-train them with the default hyperparameters.